ErikMN/acap_doom/README.md

 make dockersetup
 ```

-This might take some time, as all the resources required for the application need to be built.
+This may take some time, as all required dependencies are built during this step.

-## ✅ Build the ACAP
+## Build the ACAP

 **⚠️ NOTE** that you will need a WAD file to play and install the ACAP. \
 Please read the [**WAD File**](#wad-file) section below.